CoolElectronics/morespriteshorn/README.md

 get started by using morespritescore.p8 instead of evercore.p8 as a base, and open that in the editor

-to change the exit type, press r to rename the level, and change the value of the second input field from 0-3
+to set a custom exit, press r to rename the level, and change the value of the direction input field to the id number of the level you want it to transition to, and if you don't want that exit to be usable, change it to nil

-0 - exit from the top
-1 - exit from the right
-2 - exit from the left
-3 - exit from the bottom

 **WARNING:**